Chippewa County Clerk's Office

 What do we need to bring?

-Male and Female - both should appear at time of application and present the following documents:
+Both applicants should appear at time of application and present the following documents:

 - Proof of Residence - A Driver's License, ID Card, or other form giving place of residence.
 (Where residence has last been established for a period of 30 days or more).
 If driver's licenses are not current, bring a copy of a bill that shows where your current address has been for the last 30 days.

 - Social Security Number (Do not have to have the actual card)